Did you know children as young as 14 can get preventable skin cancer?

 The number of cases of malignant melanoma, the most serious form of skin cancer is rising at an alarming rate in the UK.
 Most of these cancers can be prevented by using sun cream and protecting yourself and children from the sun to avoid sunburn.
 Children’s skin is particularly more delicate and easily damaged.

 Cancer Research UK have developed guidelines for schools which the Early Years Staffroom have used to develop an editable Sun Safe Policy that involved staff, children and parents that you can simply use in your school.
+We also have a useful sun safety poster to display.
+We also have a useful handout to remind parents what to bring in Summer.

 The National Institute for Heath and Clinical Excellence (NICE) for skin cancer prevention (2011) recommends that schools ensure they have a sun safety policy to prevent the growing rates of skin cancer.